-Element Summary Reference Total Annual Remuneration (TAR) Total Annual Reward ( TAR ) is comprised of a fixed and a variable component.
-The variable component is a short term and a long term incentive plan.
-The Group balances the level of fixed versus variable remuneration informed by the market for talent, the views of shareholders and the need for effective reward mechanisms to connect short and long-term performance against the Group's strategic priorities.
-Total annual remuneration is targeted at the median of the relevant market with an opportunity to earn above median pay, up to the 75th percentile, where higher levels of performance are realised.
+Element Summary Reference Total Annual Remuneration (TAR) component is a short term and a long term incentive plan.
+The Group halances the level of fixed versi Total annual remuneration is targeted at the median of the relevant market with an opportunity to earn above median pay, up to the 75th percentile, where higher levels of performance are realised.
 Benchmark peer groups include comparable ASX-listed organisations, determined based on similar market capitalisation (range 70% to 160% of The Star Entertainment Group's market capitalisation) and appropriate gaming and entertainment peers).
 Fixed Remuneration Fixed remuneration forms an integral component of the overall employee value proposition of the Group, designed to attract and retain the talented teams required to operate the business.
 These teams will be critical in delivering on our business plan to achieve excellence in guest service, build and operate world class properties, and create long term shareholder value.
 Section 4.1 Annual pay reviews occur in August each year with remuneration changes effective from 1 September.
 Short Term Incentive Plan (STI) The STI is designed to drive the execution of the business plan in the short and long term and aligns performance outcomes to shareholder value creation.
-STI performance targets are underpinned by the Group's strategic priorities that include: • Shareholder Value Section 4.2, 4.3. and 4.4 World Class Properties Guest Service Excellence (differentiated value proposition) Talented Teams Risk Management and Sustainability A financial gateway is in place to determine any payments under the STI and the overall size of the bonus pool.
+STI performance targets are underpinned by the Group's strategic priorities that include: Section 4.2, 4.3. and 4.4 Shareholder Value World Class Properties Guest Service Excellence (differentiated value proposition) Talented Teams Risk Management and Sustainability A financial gateway is in place to determine any payments under the STI and the overall size of the bonus pool.
 The size of the pool is moderated to consider non-financial performance relating to guest satisfaction and improvements to safety - TRIFR.
 Individual payments are performance based and assessed using a weighted balanced scorecard approach.
-Long Term Incentive Plan (LTI) The LTI is principally designed to reward participants for their contributions towards achieving the Group's strategic priorities orientated around delivering long term sustainable shareholder value creation.
-Performance is measured against three criteria : Section 4.2, 4.5 and 4.6 ○ Relative Total Shareholder Return (TSR) ○ Earnings per Share (EPS) ○ Return on Invested Capital (ROIC) These measures are aligned to shareholders' interests, business performance and returns on capital developments, and collectively drive the creation of sustainable shareholder value.
+1 Long Term Incentive Plan (LTI) The LTI is principally designed to reward participants for their contributions towards achieving the Group's strategic priorities orientated around delivering long term sustainable shareholder value creation.
+Performance is measured against three criteria 2 : () ○ Relative Total Shareholder Return (TSR) ○ Earnings per Share (EPS) ○ Return on Invested Capital (ROIC) These measures are aligned to shareholders' interests, business performance and returns on capital developments, and collectively drive the creation of sustainable shareholder value.

-Refer Figure 2 and Table 5 for details of measures used to assess performance ROIC was introduced for all LTI awards from and including FY19
+Refer Figure 2 and Table 5 for details of measures used to assess performance 2 ROIC was introduced for all LTI awards from and including FY19